-As the trade war between the United States and China continues, Hong Kong's Hang Seng Index has been plunging recently, dropping below the Dow Jones Industrial Average for the first time in 15 years.
+As the trade war between the United States and China escalates, Hong Kong's Hang Seng Index was down nearly 500 points at below 26,600 by midday on Thursday.
+At the same time, however, Dow Jones Industrial Average is hitting new highs to almost 27,000 on Wednesday.

-Not since the deadly SARS outbreak that caused economic ripples throughout Asia in 2003 has the Dow surpassed the Hong Kong benchmark.
-Although there were a few times since when the Dow and Hang Seng came close - for example, the 2008 financial crisis and China's stock market crash in early 2016 - the Hang Seng always rebounded faster than the Dow.
+Dow surpasses Hang Seng index first time since the deadly outbreak hit Hong Kong in 2013.
+There are several times in the past 15 years where the Dow came very close with the Hang Seng Index, for example the 2008 financial crisis and China's stock market crash in early 2016, but Hang Seng Index always rebounded faster than the Dows.
 Not this time.

 Source:Hong Kong Economic Times

-With China mainland’s stock market falling to a four-year low and with a very weak yuan, the future of the Hang Seng Index remains in doubt.
+With China mainland’s stock market fallen to a four-year low and a very week yuan, the future of Hang Seng Index is not looking good.

 On Thursday, Standard Chartered Bank and HSBC Bank both downgraded their forecast for Hong Kong’s 2018 GDP growth.
-HSBC cut its estimate for the city’s economic growth to 3.5 percent from 3.8 percent, while Standard Chartered cut its estimate to 3.6 percent from 3.8 percent for 2018.
+HSBC cut its estimate for the city’s economic growth to 3.5 percent from 3.8 percent, while Standard Chartered cut its estimate to 3.6 per cent from 3.8 per cent for 2018.
 Both analysts worried that the growing interest rates could have adverse effects on equity and housing markets.
-In addition, the U.S.-China trade war tension shows no signs of abating.
-Each of these factors are expected to weigh heavily on the local stock market.
+In addition, the US-China trade war tension shows no signs of abating.

-China's mainland stock markets are closed this week for the National Day holiday and will reopen on Monday.
+Though Dow tumbled 340 points to close at 26627.48 today in Wall Street, it is still slightly higher than Hang Seng Index.
+China mainland stock markets are closed this week for the National Day and will reopen on Monday.